-University of Southern California College Student Disability and Kortschak Center for Learning and Creativity Post-Doctoral Fellowship
+University of Southern California Kortschak Center for Learning and Creativity College Student Learning and Academic Support Services Post-Doctoral Fellowship

-The training of a post-doctoral fellow at the University of Southern California College Student Disability and Kortschak Center for Learning and Creativity is an endeavor that is fully supported by all of our staff.
-In our mission statement we endorse the value of training.
+The training of a post-doctoral fellow at the University of Southern California Kortschak Center for Learning and Creativity College Student Learning and Academic Support Services Post-Doctoral Fellowship is an endeavor that is fully supported by all of our staff.
 The staff’s professional identity is clearly associated with the process of training and being a part of an APPIC member post-doctoral internship program.
 Our staff engages in the process of training with a purpose, a plan and an overarching respect for the post-doctoral fellow (colleague-to-be).
 All staff members are hired with the expectation that they will significantly contribute to the training of our post-doctoral fellow.

 The central training goal is that the post-doctoral fellow completes his or her internship with advanced knowledge, confidence, and competence in the following areas of clinical practice: